 - Paid — Paid promotions such as ads, Google Ads and promoted posts in social media.

 Succeeding with your own channels requires discipline and regularity.
-Our rule of thumb for blogs is two blog posts per week.
-Below that frequency, it is very difficult for your content to move the needle on anything.
-Earned channels forget about you, and you don’t have enough content to keep your paid promotions exciting.
+Our rule of thumb for blogs is to publish two blog posts per week.
+Below that frequency, it is very difficult for your content to move the needle on anything; earned channels will forget about you, and you won’t have enough content to keep your paid promotions exciting.

 Newsletter frequency depends on the value of the news you bring and your business cycle.
 Once a month is a good starting point.
 If you deliver information more frequently, but with varying impact and value to your audience, it will be ignored.